 Unlike fellowships, RA positions do not include grant funds.
 Students may work up to 10 hours a week during the academic year.
 The current graduate student hourly rate is $16.00.

 For more information on positions available for advanced student, please see the Doctoral Program Manual.

 The Outreach Fellowship in the Clinical Doctoral Program at Suffolk University aims to enhance the field of clinical psychology by supporting students who are committed to serving traditionally under-served populations in mental health throughout their career.
 The Fellowship will support 1-2 students in each cohort during their first 3 years of in-residence study.
-The Fellowship provides tuition remission for the first 72 credits of required coursework, as well as a stipend to support the student’s study.

 Up to two fellowships are available for incoming Ph.D. students.
 Candidates should submit a 500-word essay that discusses their eligibility for and interest in the fellowship.
 Finalists will be interviewed by members of the Psychology Department.
 If you have questions about applying for an Outreach fellowship, please contact Katie Bolgioni in the Psychology Department (firstname.lastname@example.org or 617-305-1921).

 Each winter during the admissions cycle, applicants to the Ph.D. program will be invited to apply for the Outreach Fellowship.
 A brief written essay will be requested in which the applicant will outline their past commitment to and future plans for serving under-served populations.
 Applicants’ essays will be reviewed by the department’s Outreach Committee, and awards will be offered as part of the general admissions process.